Saeid-Dousti/Depo-repo/README.md

 2- git checkout -b feature-readme-instruction  --> to create a new branch

-3- git checkout master --> to switch between branches (go to master)
+3- git checkout master --> to switch between branches (go to master) and shows the file in the new branch with updates and features!

 4-